Dallas Pedestrian Accident Attorneys

 When a body goes up against tons of metal, the results are usually serious, if not deadly.
 Victims and their loved ones are often left with financial problems in addition to mental and emotional distress.
 In short, a pedestrian accident can be devastating financially as well as physically and emotionally.
 An experienced Dallas personal injury attorney can help you put your life back together even after having sustained such considerable losses.

 You might be thinking: Is hiring an attorney really worth it?
 Aren't they expensive?
-Why should I put myself at risk of further adding to my financial burden?
+Why should I add to my financial burden?

-But What If I Don't Have the Finances to Cover Attorney Fees?
+What If I Don't Have the Money for Attorney Fees

 Don't worry about it.
 At The Law Office of WT Johnson, we provide legal representation for accident victims on a contingency-fee basis, meaning we don't take a cent from our clients unless we win them coverage - and even then, we only take a reasonable percentage of their settlement or judgment as payment for our services.

 How Will You Help Me Win My Dallas Case?

 In order to strengthen your claim, our legal team will conduct an extensive analysis of the circumstances of your accident.
 We will collect police and medical reports, witness statements, relevant pictures and videos, expert testimony, and other supporting evidence and use them to build an effective legal argument.
 We will also put in our full efforts to ensure you get compensation for the full extent of your damages, both economic and non-economic.